gocd/docs.go.cd/configuration/dev_authentication.md

 ## File Based Authentication

+_**Please note**_: The [SHA-1](https://en.wikipedia.org/wiki/SHA-1) algorithm is outdated.
+For increased security use LDAP or one of the 'Authentication Plugins' at https://www.go.cd/plugins.

 The simplest way to authenticate people is to create a password file for Go to use.
 This is just a plain text file with the following format:

 ```